biojs/edu/series/101/30_modularity.md

 {% endalert %}

 How does the LEGO-System of BioJS works?
-We recommend you to use a Unix terminal and a text editor!
+We recommend you use a Unix terminal and a text editor!

 2) Your first easy BioJS Component
 -------------------------

 Make a new folder and create a new file called `index.js`.
-Now we create an easy BioJS component which adds two numbers and can be reused!
+Now we create a simple BioJS component which adds two numbers and can be reused!

 ~~~
 function biojs101(a,b) {